zlu883/noodel-js/CONTRIBUTING.md

 - Spreading the word

 ## Roadmap
 Some planned features/enhancements for the future include, but not limited to:
-- Adding proper testing to the project
+- Add more tests
 - Integration with other frameworks like React
-- More options related to layout and positioning
+- Options for layout orientation
+- Options for focal position

 ## Bug reports
 Please use Github issues for bug reports.
 As a general rule, please provide: